leucos/ansible-tuto/step-10/README.md

 Finally, we have a loop.
 This loop is used to build the backend servers list.
 It will loop over every host listed in the `[web]` group (and put this host in the `backend` variable).
-For each of the hosts it will render a line, using host's facts.
+For each of the hosts it will render a line using host's facts.
-All hosts facts are exposed in the `hostvars` variable, so it's easy to access another host variables (like it's hostname or IP in this case)..
+All hosts' facts are exposed in the `hostvars` variable, so it's easy to access another host variables (like its hostname or in this case IP).

 We could have written the host list by hand, since we have only 2 of them.
 But we're hoping that the server will be very successful, and that we'll need a hundred of them.
-Thus, adding servers to the configuration or swapping some out boils donw to adding or removing hosts from the `[web]` group.
+Thus, adding servers to the configuration or swapping some out boils down to adding or removing hosts from the `[web]` group.

 # HAProxy playbook

 We've done the most difficult part of the job.
-Writing a playbook to install and configure HAproxy is a breeze :
+Writing a playbook to install and configure HAproxy is a breeze:

     - hosts: haproxy
       tasks: